 The Arizona LaserChron Center is an NSF multi-user facility that is designed to address problems in Earth Science through the generation of U-Th-Pb geochronologic data and complementary geochemical information by Laser Ablation ICP Mass Spectrometry.
 Our primary goals are as follows:

 - Generate U-Th-Pb ages, Hf isotope ratios, and trace element concentrations of the best possible precision, accuracy, and spatial resolution.

 - Provide opportunities for researchers from around the world (and especially NSF-supported scientists) to use our instruments and expertise to address geologic problems.

 - Push the development of new applications of laser ablation ICP mass spectrometry.

-- Provide opportunities for researchers and students to learn the theory and analytical techniques of U-Th-Pb geochronology while acquiring geochronologic information.
+- Enable researchers and students to learn the theory and analytical techniques of U-Th-Pb geochronology and Hf isotope geochemistry.

-Please contact Mark Pecha (email@example.com), manager of the ALC, for information about analytical methods, schedules, costs, support letters, etc.
+Please contact George Gehrels (Director of the ALC; firstname.lastname@example.org) for general questions about the lab, or Mark Pecha (Manager of the ALC; email@example.com) for specific information about analytical methods, schedules, costs, letters of collaboration, etc.